fastify/.github/CONTRIBUTING.md

 If you think you meet the above criteria and we have not invited you yet, we are sorry!
 Feel free reach out to a [Lead Maintainer](https://github.com/fastify/fastify#team) privately with a few links to your valuable contributions.
-Read the [GOVERNANCE](GOVERNANCE.md) to get more information.
+Read the [GOVERNANCE](GOVERNANCE.md) for more information.

 ## Rules